Ever felt like your site’s loading slower?

 If you’re not comfortable editing theme files or creating custom plugins, a code snippets plugin can be a great alternative.
 These plugins allow you to add custom code to your site without touching any files.

-- Install and activate a code snippets plugin like Code Snippets.
+- Install and activate a code snippets plugin like Code Snippets or FluentSnippets

 - Create a new snippet and paste the PHP script into the code editor.